Rasmussen College Student Changes Her Life (and Others') With Scholarship Opportunity

 - What Should I Study In College?
 Experts Advise How to Narrow Down Your Options

 - Ways of Learning in College: Identify Your Ideal Educational Environment

 - I Want to Go Back to School But [Insert Excuse Here]

-*The Rasmussen College Change a Life Scholarship is available for a limited time.
-For more information on terms and conditions, please visit the informational web page.
+*For more information on terms and conditions, please visit the informational web page.